flamingo-stack/openframe-oss-tenant/openframe/libs/openframe-core/README.md

 • Possibly some base Spring configuration classes used by each microservice.

 ## Key Files
-- Dockerfile: Packaging the library if needed (though libraries commonly aren’t containerized).
+- Dockerfile: Packaging the library if needed (though libraries typically aren’t containerized).
 - pom.xml: Coordinates shared dependencies.

 ## Usage